9 Fun Facts About Alaska

 Krauss, Michael, Gary Holton, Jim Kerr, and Colin T. West.
 2011.
 Indigenous Peoples and Languages of Alaska.
 Fairbanks and Anchorage: Alaska Native Language Center and UAA Institute of Social and Economic Research.
 Online map

-The name Alaska itself comes from the Aleut word Alyeska, meaning “The Great Land.”
-Other place names that stem from native languages include: Kodiak – from the Alutiiq word qikertaq, meaning “island” and Kenai – from the Dena’ina word dena, meaning “flat meadow.”
+Other names of places that stem from native languages include: Kodiak – from the Alutiiq word qikertaq, meaning “island” and Kenai – from the Dena’ina word dena, meaning “flat meadow.”

 Alaskan Native groups also can have different names for the same place.
 At least nine native groups have used unique names for Denali Mountain.
-Those names generally translate to “the tall one” or “mountain big.”
+Those names generally translate to “the tall one” or “big mountain.”

 Many Alaskan Native religions follow animism, which is a belief that objects, natural phenomena, and creatures have a spiritual nature.
 They also generally believe that shamans can interact with these spirits.